- 450 g boneless chicken breasts, skinned

-- 300 ml (10 fl oz) groundnut or vegetable oil or water
+- 300 ml groundnut or vegetable oil or water

-- 1½ tablespoons Shaoxing rice wine or dry sherry
+- 1½ tbsp Shaoxing rice wine or dry sherry

-- 1 teaspoon cornflour, blended with 1 tablespoon water
+- 1 tsp cornflour, blended with 1 tbsp water

 - Cut the chicken breasts into 2.5 cm (1 inch) cubes.
-Combine them with the egg white, salt and 2 teaspoons of cornflour in a small bowl, and put the mixture into the refrigerator for about 20 minutes.
+Combine the chicken breasts with the egg white, salt and 2 teaspoons of cornflour in a small bowl, and put the mixture into the refrigerator for about 20 minutes.
 Wash and de-seed the peppers and cut them into 2.5 cm (1 inch) cubes.

-- Heat a wok or frying pan over high heat until it is hot, then add the oil.
-When the oil is very hot, remove the wok from the heat, and immediately add the chicken pieces, stirring vigorously to keep them from sticking.
-When the chicken pieces turn white, about 2 minutes, quickly drain the chicken and all of the oil in a stainless steel colander set in a bowl.
+- Heat a wok or frying pan over high heat until it is hot; add the oil.
+When the oil is very hot, remove the wok from the heat and immediately add the chicken pieces, stirring vigorously to keep them from sticking.
+When the chicken pieces turn white, about 2 minutes, quickly drain the chicken and all of the oil into a stainless steel colander set in a bowl.
 Discard the oil.